joemoose/dungeoneers.d20/docs/equipment.md

 - ***n* armor rating** items are the base armor.
 Only a single type of base armor can be equipped.
 - **+1 armor rating** items can be equipped with the base armor to increase the armor rating by one to a maximum armor rating of three.
 - **Bulky** armor requires two body inventory slots.
-- **Helmets** provide an advantage on attribute checks to avoid critical damage in addition to a +1 armor rating.
+- **Helmets** provide an advantage on attribute saves to avoid critical damage in addition to a +1 armor rating.
 - **Shields** have other uses in addition to a +1 armor rating:
 	- Can be sundered to avoid all damage from an attack; the shield is destroyed.
 	- Can be used as a dual weapon (as cudgel) instead of providing +1 armor; declare its use as a weapon before a combat round begins.
 	- Multiple allies with shields can take a round to interlock their shields and form a shield wall.
 Attacks against a shield wall are impaired.
-Coordinated movement or action requires an attribute check of your choice to maintain a shield wall.
+Coordinated movement or action requires an attribute save of your choice to maintain a shield wall.

 **Armor List**